timoteostewart/wgu-capstone-project-c964/README.md

 To run this project right away, follow the "quick start" instructions on page 51 of `Tim Stewart id 001476583 C964 capstone task 2.pdf`.
-It explains how to unzip `capstone-quickstar.zip` and run the project.
+It explains how to unzip `capstone-quickstart.zip` and run the project.
 Please note that this project features a graphical user interface (GUI). 🙂